Hemalatah/Recurrent-Neural-Network/README.md

 2.2 - Forward pass for LSTM
 Now that you have implemented one step of an LSTM, you can now iterate this over this using a for-loop to process a sequence of  Tx inputs.
-Figure 4: LSTM over multiple time-steps.    (refer images)
+Figure 4: LSTM over multiple time-steps.    (refer RNN5.png)

 Exercise: Implement lstm_forward() to run an LSTM over  Tx  time-steps.